npolygenis/csharpapp/README.md

 **#4**

-We must measure and log the performance of the requests.
-Create a middleware to achieve this.
+Created a middleware to measure and log the performance of the requests.

 ## Implementation